devhl-labs/CocApi/README.md

 If it prints to the ILogger, it is updating an object.
 If the object being updated is not expired, it will not ask the WebResponse class to poll the API.

 ## [Extensions](/CocApiLibrary/Extensions.cs)
-The static Extensions class contains some things that may be useful, especially for Discord Bots.\
+The static Extensions class contains some things that may be useful, especially for Discord bots.\
 DiscordSafe will strip Discord markup characters from a given string.\
 LeftToRight will force characters to display left to right.
 This is especially helpful while making tables.\
 ToDateTime will convert SC API date time objects to C# DateTime, though the library already handles this when downloading your object.